Graveyard Five – Lakeport, CA (1967)

 “We’d be on roads up there where you wouldn’t see a car for an hour.”

-“I love this song because I can just see all of us riding through the beautiful countryside and forests in the mountain territory that we lived in,” Gene Resler would later say of the track.
-“We were so lucky to have the opportunity to live in such a beautiful part of California.”
+Despite these setbacks, the music resonated locally.
+“Riding Home Again” held the #1 spot on the charts at KSYC in Yreka for 21 weeks, a hymn to the Siskiyou landscape that guitarist Gene Resler later described with nostalgia.
+“I love this song because I can just see all of us riding through the beautiful countryside and forests in the mountain territory that we lived in.
+We were so lucky to have the opportunity to live in such a beautiful part of California.”

 “Tony drove a lot to get to our gigs and practice.
-I imagine he wrote this on one of his many trips back home to Klamath Falls, Oregon,” Ron George recalls.”We thought this would be the song that defined the album.”
+I imagine he wrote this on one of his many trips back home to Klamath Falls, Oregon,” Ron George recalls.
+“We thought this would be the song that defined the album.”

 Screen Shot 2016-10-15 at 6.51.51 PM